Our Favorite Hotels in Seville

 Bordering Centre to the north is Macarena, the northeastern part of Seville’s old city.
 Formerly one of the city’s poorest area, Macarena is becoming gentrified and attracting young, professional types.
 With several clusters of tapas bars, it has a quieter, more residential feel than Barrio Santa Cruz, and there are numerous tiny plazas and appealing churches to discover.
 There are numerous mid-range, self-catering options here, as well as several hotels.

 Across the river from El Arenal is the up-and-coming neighborhood of Triana, renowned for its distinctive character.
-Flamenco was born here, and to date there’s a lively nightlife here and a buzzy tapas bar scene, though Triana is a longish walk from Seville’s main attractions.
-Accommodation here consists of several high end and boutique hotels, short-term apartment rentals, and a few budget hotels.
+Flamenco was born here and now there’s a lively nightlife and a buzzy tapas bar scene, though Triana is a longish walk from Seville’s main attractions.
+Accommodations consist of several high end and boutique hotels, short-term apartment rentals, and a few budget hotels.

 North of Triana is La Cartuja, whose defining features are a monastery with a contemporary art museum, Seville’s popular theme park and pavilions leftover from Expo 92.
 This is a quiet neighborhood, with very few hotels on the periphery and practically no dining options to speak of, though the tapas bars of Triana and Macarena are both within walking distance.

 South of Triana is Los Remedios, a purpose-built residential district, with apartment blocks and fashion boutiques lining wide, straight avenues.
 Apart from several mid-range hotels, there are numerous self-catering options.
 Seville’s short metro line connects Los Remedios to Barrio Santa Cruz.